The Hudson Bay Consortium was formally launched at the Hudson Bay Summit in Montreal on Feb 27th, 2018. Watch the hilights video here:

 A variety of documents have also been prepared to identify the need, priorities, challenges and options for creating a Consortium:

 A long history of stewardship efforts by many groups has brought us to where we are today.
-The Hudson Bay Consortium is currently in a planning and consultation phase, with open inclusive participation encouraged from all communities and stakeholders.
-Since our first coordination meeting, a planning secretariat and steering committee have been formed, and an East Hudson Bay/James Bay Regional Roundtable has been formed to parallel efforts of the Western Hudson Bay Regional Roundtable.
-We are currently developing and consulting on a shared vision statement for the Consortium with planning underway to host the inaugural Hudson Bay Summit in winter 2018, to formally create the Hudson Bay Consortium, and work together for the long-term environmental stewardship of the region.
+The Hudson Bay Consortium has been officially launched at the inaugural Hudson Bay Summit in February 2018 during which over 150 participants coming from 27 Hudson and James bays communities and 97 organizations attended the meeting.
+Since our first coordination meeting, a planning secretariat and steering committee have been formed, and an East Hudson Bay/James Bay Regional Roundtable has been established to parallel efforts of the Western Hudson Bay Regional Roundtable.
+A shared vision statement for the Consortium has been developed collaboratively building on feedback from and consultations with communities and organizations , with the objective to work together for the long-term environmental stewardship of the region.

-Please contact us to indicate your interest in joining the steering committee or otherwise contributing to and following this initiative.
+Please contact us to indicate your interest in joining the steering committee, working groups, or otherwise contributing to and following this initiative.

 Detailed reports are available from planning meetings to-date.